 Be sure to plan ahead for this recipe.
 There’s the overnight soak for the fruits to start; then, after baking, you can mellow the cake for a few days in more of the brandy or bourbon, if you like, to perfect its flavor.

-Come serving time, we like to garnish the cake with some pretty fruit and a dusting of powdered sugar.
-We think this is a traditional treat worth waiting for!
+This cake makes a lovely breakfast loaf, sliced and enjoyed with a cup of coffee or tea.
+Or bake it as a round and garnish with some pretty fruit and a dusting of powdered sugar.
+Either way, this is a traditional treat worth waiting for!

 Combine the raisins and dried fruits in a medium-size bowl.
 Add the brandy and cover the bowl with plastic wrap.
 Let the fruits macerate overnight at room temperature; they will absorb all of the liquor.